mikel-egana-aranguren/mikel-egana-aranguren.github.io/about.md

 I am a biologist by the UPV/EHU; I also hold a PhD in computer science and an MSc in Bioinformatics, both awarded by the Univesity of Manchester, UK.
 I have worked in academia (UM, UPM and UPV/EHU in Spain; VIB in Belgium), and in the private sector ([eccenca GmbH](https://eccenca.com) in Germany and [Eurohelp Consulting](https://eurohelp.es/) in Spain, funded by the Torres Quevedo program).
 I have also done Freelance work for Cognizone (Belgium), SIEMENS and BASF (Spain).

-You can find me using other resources (that probably need some updating):
+You can find me using other resources:

 * [Wikidata](https://www.wikidata.org/wiki/Q84817560).
 * [GitHub](http://github.com/mikel-egana-aranguren).